 Unsuitable additives may cause changes in the components, noises in heating mode and possibly subsequent damage.
+Do not use any unsuitable frost and corrosion protection agents, biocides or sealants

-Do not use any unsuitable antifreeze and corrosion inhibitors, biocides or sealants.
 No incompatibility with our products has been detected to date with proper use of the following additives.